Table of Contents

-It is said in my culture that “what experience sees sitting, young ones cannot see even if they climb a tree”.
+It is said in my culture that “what an old man sees sitting, young ones cannot see even if they climb a tree”.
 So recently, I have been following experienced chefs to their prospective events and I have learnt a lot.

 The one that baffles me a lot was the fish grilling technique and marination my eyes was opened to by a culinary senior of mine.

 What I do formally is to marinate my fish and grill.
 Simple.
 However, I was exposed to a simpler but very lovely method.